 Start at the Meldon Reservoir carpark (small charge, but it has loos).
 Walk over the reservoir dam, enjoying the spectacular views.
 Turn right and head along the side of the Reservoir until you get to the far end.
 At the head there’s a charming stone bridge (see picture).

 But don’t cross this, instead turn up the valley towards the copse of trees you can see.
 This isn’t Black A Tor Copse yet but it’s very picturesque.
 Walk along the track above the river – it’s the West Okement here.

 You’re soon on a wide track.
 When you get to a walled enclosure skirt around it and from the far side you’ll see Black A Tor Copse, a National Nature Reserve.
 It’s special because it’s all English Oak (not sessile oak, the more common species on Dartmoor) and few woods are found this high.
 Because Dartmoor is often damp (it’s true – we have to admit it!) this a a great spot for lichens – they grow on the moss cloaked boulders beneath the trees as well as on the trees themselves.
 Several nationally-rare species grow here.
 It’s also one of the best places on Dartmoor to see breeding ring ouzels (a thrush like bird).

-By the time you get back you’ll have had a proper taste of Dartmoor’s high moor but without any difficult navigation or rivers to cross.
+By the time you get back you’ll have had a proper taste of Dartmoor’s high moor.

-You’re probably going to need a car for this one, and parking is at Meldon Reservoir car park.
+If you’re staying at Wheatland Farm’s eco lodges you’re probably going to need a car for this trip.
+Parking is at Meldon Reservoir car park.
 On a Sat Nav the postcode EX20 4LU should get you close enough to follow signs.
 No car?
-That would be a challenge from Wheatland Farm Eco Lodges.
-Anything’s possible if you’re determined, but the start point is about 18 miles away and public transport is not good in that direction.
+That would be a challenge from the eco lodges.
+Anything’s possible if you’re determined, you’d probably be talking about a biie ride to Okehampton (about 15 miles from Wheatland Farm)but the start point is about 18 miles away and public transport is not good in that direction.